MaanavShivani/IPL-DATA-ANALYSIS/README.md

 The Analysis:
 I joined 15 years of ball-by-ball data with season outcomes to calculate the exact win-rate of teams holding individual caps.

-(Make sure to upload your image and link it here!)

 Conclusion: The data proves the old adage: Defense wins titles.
 Teams possessing the Purple Cap winner are significantly more likely to win the IPL trophy.